Effective immediately, all order shipments (online + retailers) are carbon neutral. What does this mean?

 At Lemon Lily, we are aware that all of the decisions we make on a daily basis have an impact on our environment, and we want to ensure that our impact is a positive one.
 We do this by ensuring that our daily operations are in a manner consistent with the best environmental practices.
 We believe in the preservation of our planet, and for a healthier, cleaner world for generations to come.
-We reuse all of our label sheets, turning the backs into shipping labels, we employ eco-friendly couriers, reducing the carbon footprint by as much as 70%, and we are on our way to becoming a B Corp Company because of our environmental practices.
+We reuse all of our label sheets, turning the backs into shipping labels, we employ eco-friendly couriers, finally reaching carbon-neutral shipping in 2023.

 Our new facility has exceptional natural lighting combined with the use of only 4 energy efficient lighting panels.
 Since our products are handcrafted, our equipment and energy usage is limited to energy efficient blenders.
 Everything else is done by hand.